-For comprehensive travel information please visit the official Icelandic tourism gateway Inspired by Iceland.
+For comprehensive travel information please visit the official Icelandic tourism gateway Visit Iceland.

 Iceland joined the Schengen states on March 25, 2001, an agreement of 26 states to abolish checks at their common borders on the movement of persons and facilitate the transport and movement of goods at those borders.